ingo/ingo.github.io/_recipes/french_toast.md

 title: French Toast
 ---

-This French Toast recipe is a classic breakfast staple that's simple to make, requiring only a few ingredients.
+Perfect for a quick breakfast or brunch!This French Toast recipe is a classic breakfast staple that's simple to make, requiring only a few ingredients.
 The recipe is from the Food Network, known for their easy and delicious recipes.

 ### Ingredients